thingshappening-com/thingshappening-com.github.io/src/pages/chattanooga/guides/food-trucks.md

   </div>
   <br>
   <div>
-    <strong>Menu Highlights:</strong> The menu at Tacos El Tote is a testament to the culinary traditions of Mexico, featuring a variety of dishes that cater to different tastes and preferences.
+    The menu at Tacos El Tote is a testament to the culinary traditions of Mexico, featuring a variety of dishes that cater to different tastes and preferences.
 Some of the standout items include:
     <ul class="text-2xl">
       <li><strong>Quesabirria Tacos:</strong> These tacos are a fan favorite, filled with succulent birria meat and melted mozzarella cheese, and served with a side of savory birria broth for dipping.
 The combination of flavors is simply irresistible.</li>
       <li><strong>Pastor Tacos:</strong> Seasoned pork tacos that offer a perfect balance of spice and flavor, making them a staple for taco enthusiasts.</li>